MicrosoftDocs/fabric-docs/docs/extensions/monitoring-hub.md

 ms.reviewer: muliwienrib
 ms.topic: how-to
 ms.custom:
-ms.date: 02/01/2024
+ms.date: 02/06/2024
 ---

 # Onboarding to Fabric monitoring hub

-The monitoring hub is the centralized monitoring center designed for fabric users to track artifact background jobs.
+The monitoring hub is the centralized monitoring center designed for Fabric users to track item background jobs.
 For additional information about the monitoring hub, refer to the [official documentation](../admin/monitoring-hub.md).

 ## Backend

-### Step 1 - Define the 'JobScheduler' property Inside the artifact manifest
+### Step 1 - Define the 'JobScheduler' property Inside the item manifest

-To enable job support, the artifact must specify the types of jobs it supports.
-This is accomplished by adding the `JobScheduler` property to the artifact manifest.
+To enable job support, the item must specify the types of jobs it supports.
+This is accomplished by adding the `JobScheduler` property to the item manifest.
 Below is an overview of the supported `JobScheduler` definition properties:

-* **JobScheduler**: Enables Trident-managed jobs for your artifacts.
+* **JobScheduler**: Enables Fabric-managed jobs for your items.
     * *Enabled*: true/false to enable/disable the job scheduler.
-    * *JobHistoryCount*: Sets the maximum job records count per artifact.
+    * *JobHistoryCount*: Sets the maximum job records count per item.
 Once the limit is reached, old job instances will be deleted.
-    * *JobDeadletterHours*: A job will be marked as a Dead Letter by the fabric platform if it hasn't started executing for N hours.
+    * *JobDeadletterHours*: A job will be marked as a dead letter by the Fabric platform if it hasn't started executing for N hours.
-    * *OnDemandJobDeduplicateOptions*: Sets the deduplication option for on-demand artifact jobs.
+    * *OnDemandJobDeduplicateOptions*: Sets the deduplication option for on-demand item jobs.
 Possible values:
         * *None*: Do not deduplicate the job.
-        * *PerArtifact*: Ensure there is only one active job run for the same artifact and job type.
+        * *PerArtifact*: Ensure there is only one active job run for the same item and job type.
-        * *PerUser*: Ensure there is only one active job run for the same user and artifact.
+        * *PerUser*: Ensure there is only one active job run for the same user and item.

-    * *ScheduledJobDeduplicateOptions*: Sets the deduplication option for on-demand artifact jobs.
+    * *ScheduledJobDeduplicateOptions*: Sets the deduplication option for on-demand item jobs.
 Possible values:
         * *None*: Do not deduplicate the job.
-        * *PerArtifact*: Ensure there is only one active job run for the same artifact and job type.
+        * *PerArtifact*: Ensure there is only one active job run for the same item and job type.
-        * *PerUser*: Ensure there is only one active job run for the same user and artifact.
+        * *PerUser*: Ensure there is only one active job run for the same user and item.

     * *JobStatusPullingInterval*: If specified, Fabric will pull the job status and properties from the workload at the specified interval in minutes.
 This value should be greater than 0 and less than 6.
 If not specified, the time interval will change with the job runs.
         * *ArtifactJobTypes*: A list of job types with the following properties: